-- An information common with 45 networked computers; - A multimedia classroom with 50 Mac computers and 2 projector screens; - Individual and group study areas seating 498; - Ten group study rooms equipped with large-screen displays and whiteboards - Six break-out study areas surrounded by wall-sized whiteboards; - Self-serve pay-for-print kiosk and two black and white photocopiers; and - Electrical outlets near every seating area and desk in the Library.
+- An information common with 45 networked computers; - A multimedia classroom with 50 Mac computers and two projector screens; - Individual and group study areas seating 498; - Ten group study rooms equipped with large-screen displays and whiteboards - Six break-out study areas surrounded by wall-sized whiteboards; - Self-serve pay-for-print kiosk; and - Electrical outlets near every seating area and desk in the Library.

 To more effectively serve students with disabilities, the Library facility meets all ADA requirements.
 A librarian works with the Disability Resource Center to establish priority wheelchair seating throughout the building.
-Additional services include closed-captioned streaming videos and licensed databases through the Community College Library Consortium that meet the California Community Colleges Accessibility Center's standards [II.B.2_05].
+Additional services include closed-captioned streaming videos and licensed databases through the Community College Library Consortium that meet the California Community Colleges Accessibility Center's standards [II.B.2\05].